Sample Answer

 Compute and Interpret Present And Future Values

-How does the present value of a lump sum compare to the present value of an annuity?
+How does a lump sum’s present value compare to an annuity?

 How does the future value of an ordinary annuity compare to the future value of an annuity due?